iaksun/AppliedLA/README.md

 **Stephen Boyd and Lieven Vandenberghe**, _Introduction to Applied Linear Algebra – Vectors, Matrices, and Least Squares_, 2018, Cambridge University Press.

-** Alan Edelman, David P. Sanders & Charles E. Leiserson**, _Introduction to Computational Thinking_, Pluto notebooks of lectures and homework, videos of lectures, cheatsheets and more (https://computationalthinking.mit.edu/Spring21/)
+**Alan Edelman, David P. Sanders & Charles E. Leiserson**, _Introduction to Computational Thinking_, Pluto notebooks of lectures and homeworks, videos of lectures, cheatsheets and more (https://computationalthinking.mit.edu/Spring21/).

 I am hoping that the lectures would serve their purpose and